MicrosoftDocs/fabric-docs/docs/cicd/best-practices-cicd.md

 ## Best practices for content preparation

-To best prepare your content for on-going management throughout its lifecycle, review the information in this section before you:
+To best prepare your content for ongoing management throughout its lifecycle, review the information in this section before you:

 * Release content to production.